ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 #### Membership date

 A non-linear trend was apparent which depended on the date a member joined.
 The newest and oldest memberships (those joining in 2013 or 2018) showed the least responsiveness to offers in terms of average transaction value.
-The custoemrs who spent the most in response to an offer were those who joined in 2015-2016.
+The customers who spent the most in response to an offer were those who joined in 2015-2016.

  Membership Date | bogo_1  | bogo_2  | bogo_3  | bogo_4 | discount_1  | discount_2  | discount_3  | discount_4
 ---|---|---|---|---|---|---|---|---